JFrog CLI Control Manager

 Features:

-• Parallel execution; configurable iterations
+• Parallel execution and configurable iterations

-• Stats (min, max, average), performance ranking
+• Stats (minimum, maximum, average) and performance ranking

 • Export results as table, JSON, CSV